-One morning, I witnessed how an English teacher masterfully discussed the intricacies of the English language.
-It would take a paragraph or two should I explain in details the things he talked about.
-Let me just say that he is every inch a native English speaker.
-His knowledge of the phonemes, morphemes, lexemes, syntax and context is impeccable.
+One morning a few years ago, I witnessed how an English teacher masterfully discussed the intricacies of the English language.
+It would take a paragraph or two should I explain in detail the things he talked about.
+To say he is proficient in English is an understatement.
+His knowledge of phonemes, morphemes, lexemes, syntax, and context is impeccable.
 He dissected the language so skillfully and the way he did it almost made me envious.
 I was reduced to being a listener uncertain whether I just wanted to make sure not to miss anything new (something I don’t know yet) from what he was saying or I have nothing more to share because he had everything covered about what he was discussing.
 I wasn’t really sure what prevented me from saying anything.
 Maybe I was intimidated by his evident mastery of grammar, semantics, and pragmatics or I just did not like to gatecrash into his moment to showcase his brilliance.

 That teacher held court in his impromptu lecture.
 He had the attention of everybody present.
-It was difficult to judge the intentions of my colleagues whenever they (unsolicitedly) share their expertise like that.
+It was difficult to judge the intentions of my colleagues whenever they (unsolicitedly) share their expertise the way he did.
 Was it to impress upon us (their co-teachers) that they know that much or they simply would (good-naturedly) like to help us learn more about the subject (English) we’re teaching.

-Later that day, I changed upon a student who attended my English class in a previous semester.
+Later that day, I changed upon a student who attended my English class in the previous semester.
 That student was one of the best in my class.
 Like me, he was heading out of the campus.
 After the exchange of greetings, I asked “Who’s your English teacher this semester?”
-The student already started responding before I recalled that I have previously made a promise to myself never to ask any of my former students that question for the reason that a few of my previous attempts led to the opening of “a can of worms.”
+The student already started responding before I recalled that I promised never to ask any of my former students that question for the reason that a few of my previous attempts led to the opening of “a can of worms.”

 But it already happened – I asked that stupid question again.